The Stoic Personality: How to be Tough And Resilient In Adversity

 4. Sense of Purpose

-Stoics believe that each person has a unique role to play in the universe and that discovering and fulfilling that role is the key to happiness and contentment.
+Stoics value a sense of purpose, seeing it as crucial for a fulfilling and virtuous life.
+They believe each person has a unique role in the universe and that finding and fulfilling this role leads to happiness.

-It helps us to align our actions with our values and to live in accordance with the natural order of the universe.
+It helps us to align our actions with our values and to live by the natural order of the universe.

 5. Ability to Let Go